TueHellsternKea/study/5sem/etl/automate-excel.md

 The first step is always to read the file where the data is located, so that we can extract it, process it, and then save it in an Excel friendly format.

 In this example we read data from either an Excel (xlsx) or CSV file.
-Since those are the two most used formats in MS Excel.
+Since those are the two most used formats in Excel.

-To read data from CSV we use the read_csv method and give it the path of our csv file as follows:
+To read data from CSV we use the **read_csv** method and give it the path of our csv file as follows:

 ```python
 df = pd.read_csv(path)
 ```

-To read data from Excel we use the read_excel method and give it the path of our csv file as follows:
+To read data from Excel we use the **read_excel** method and give it the path of our csv file as follows:

 ```python
 df = pd.read_excel(path)